torvalds/linux/Documentation/admin-guide/iostats.rst

 or long-lived system; so applications should be prepared to deal with it.
-Regarding wrapping, the types of the fields are either unsigned int (32 bit) or unsigned long (32-bit or 64-bit, depending on your machine) as noted per-field below.
-Unless your observations are very spread in time, these fields should not wrap twice before you notice it.
+Regarding wrapping, the types of the fields are either unsigned int (32 bit) or unsigned long (32-bit or 64-bit, depending on your machine) as analted per-field below.
+Unless your observations are very spread in time, these fields should analt wrap twice before you analtice it.

 Each set of stats only applies to the indicated device; if you want system-wide stats you'll have to find all the devices and sum them all up.